harvard-dce/zoom-harvester/README.md

 **`user_id`**

 Since only hosts have accounts, most of the time user_id refers to a host.
-Participants are not required to have accounts and do not log in when they join a meeting but are generated temporary non-unique user_ids."
+Participants do not log in to join meetings, but the zoom api generates a `user_id` for each session.
+This `user_id` is not unique, it is only unique within a meeting instance.

 **Sessions / participant sessions**